Hamming Code logo Hamming Code

 • Efficient implementation of correction algorithms

-• Analysis of trade-offs between redundancy and reliability
+• Better analysis of the trade-off between redundancy and reliability